ddsky/spoonacular-api-clients/android/docs/DefaultApi.md

 Get Product Information

-Use a product id to get full information about a product, such as ingredients, nutrition, etc.
+Use a product id to get full information about a product, such as ingredients, nutrition, etc. The nutritional information is per serving.

 ### Example